 1.3.2 The DMH and Stress

 In addition to the role of the DMH in food intake, it plays a major role in the response to and regulation of stress.
-Glutamatertgic neurons, located primarily in the dorsomedial region of the DMH, and GABAergic neurons, located primarily in the ventrolateral region of the DMH, project to the PVN, respectively activating or inhibiting CRH neurons (Myers et al., 2014).
+Glutamatergic neurons, located primarily in the dorsomedial region of the DMH, and GABAergic neurons, located primarily in the ventrolateral region of the DMH, project to the PVN, respectively activating or inhibiting CRH neurons (Myers et al., 2014).
 As the DMH is an upstream regulator of the PVN, these projections are modulated by stress.
 This is evident in stimulation of the dorsal region of the DMH, which results in increased ACTH secretion, while inhibition of this region decreases secretion (Myers et al., 2014).

 In addition, activation or disinhibition of DMH neurons is required for the sympathetic response to stress (DiMicco et al., 2002; Crosby and Bains, 2012).
 When the DMH is stimulated, there is an increase in heart rate, blood pressure, and respiratory rate (Crosby and Bains, 2012).
 Blocking GABAA receptors produces an increase in heart rate, sympathetic activity, and plasma catecholamines.

-Many neurons in the DMH expresses glucocorticoid receptors (Cintra et al., 1990), so the glucocorticoids produced by the HPA may in turn modulate the activity of the DMH, a modulator of the HPA axis.
+Many neurons in the DMH expresses glucocorticoid receptors (Cintra et al., 1990), so the glucocorticoids produced by the HPA axis may in turn modulate the activity of the DMH.
 The changes in neuronal activity of DMH neurons in a response to glucocorticoids are unknown but may be playing a major role in the changes in appetite seen under various stressful conditions.

 1.4 Synapses